byterubpay/byterub-site/_posts/2018-11-26-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-11-26.md

 **\<lurkinandlearnin>** That sounds good to me.
 I would rather the network slow down in the rare december-like situation that someone being able to inflate the blockchain to unusable levels for less than the "cost" (however you quantify that because they are different) of a 51% attack
 **\<spaced0ut>** definitely
 **\<ArticMine>** Long medians with say a 6 month time frame will not lead to Bitcoin's problems
-**\<moneromooo>** A 51% attack is recoverable from.
+**\<byterubmooo>** A 51% attack is recoverable from.
 That one seems not.
 **\<ArticMine>** It depends on what the 51% attack does
 **\<gingeropolous>** i think the problem, like the 51%, is that the cost is dynamic and unpredictable.
-I.e., it cost less to 51% the monero network 3 years ago.
+I.e., it cost less to 51% the byterub network 3 years ago.
 We don't know what the hardware will be in 5 years, or the state of network.
 The protocol needs to be hardware agnostic as much as it can
-**\<rehrar>** with the volatility of Monero, this thing is unpredictable too
+**\<rehrar>** with the volatility of ByteRub, this thing is unpredictable too
-**\<rehrar>** since it requiers unit of account, this "attack" can be done while Monero is dirt cheap, and the effects stick around
+**\<rehrar>** since it requiers unit of account, this "attack" can be done while ByteRub is dirt cheap, and the effects stick around
-**\<rehrar>** even if Monero goes way up and this isn't feasible anymore
+**\<rehrar>** even if ByteRub goes way up and this isn't feasible anymore
 **\<ArticMine>** ^^ es it has to be hardware agnostic
 **\<ArticMine>** Yes
 **\<suraeNoether>** i'm in agreement with articmine for now. both: 1) we need to estimate costs for 51% vs. bloat and 2) a long-time-scale soft cap seems super smart, especially considering how bursty the network is in general